zowe/docs-site/docs/user-guide/zowe-secure-setup.md

 - Brightside license is required.
 - Elasticsearch, Logstash, and Kibana (ELK Stack) is configured.
 Using the API Audit Log also enables you to utilize ELK Stack for data visualizations.

+For detailed information about the API Audit Log, see how to [Enable the API Audit Log](https://techdocs.broadcom.com/us/en/ca-mainframe-software/devops/ca-brightside/4-0/installing/install-brightside-extensions-and-z-os-components/enable-the-api-audit-log.html).

+### Features

+The API `Audit Log` can help you observe and analyze the data located on the mainframe, including suspicious activities and the state of the services.

+## Distributed Identify Federation

+The user identity federation allows for default separation of the two main user security management concerns - authentication managed by the distributed Identity and Access Management (IAM).
+The user access authorization managed by SAF (the installed Mainframe ESM respectively).

+**Prerequisites**

+- Zowe System Services are installed and configured.
+- Zowe cross memory server for SAF should be configured.

+**Possible providers**

+- Keycloak
+- Okta